Click here for a PDF version of this page.

 and we prefer for it to include all the elements, including sample student writing

 in response to your assignments, informal and formal.
-If you have not yet taught
+If you have not yet taught the

 Remuneration for Option C: None.
 Upon becoming certified, you will receive a course cap of 25 for each course

 you are able to offer on a writing intensive basis.
-Please check with your Chair
+Please check with your Chair each

 The elements of a course portfolio:

-The reflective statement functions as a map of the territory for the reader of
+The reflective statement functions as a map of the territory for the reader of your

-and syllabus using reading/writing assignments?
+using reading/writing assignments?

 In addition, please include answers to some of the following: How has your thinking